 OPEN: Powell River Public Library has reopened for browsing the collections, pick-ups and computers.
 Physically distancing and sanitation measures are in place.

-Garbage tags - The City of Powell River will return to garbage tags for each bag on Monday, June 15.
-The required tags cost $2 per bag and are for sale at:
+Garbage tags - The City of Powell River requires $2 tags for each bag of garbage* and are for sale at:

 *No tags are required for recycling.